Programmers4u/medcal/readme.md

 ## Author

-MedCal is developed and maintained by [Marcin Kania](http://programmers4u.com).
+MedCal is developed and maintained by [p4u](http://programmers4u.com).

 ## Contributing